Business Improvement Area Formation

 Sunsets after 5 years, requiring city council renewal.

-Are you a property owner who would like to learn more about how the business improvement area will benefit you?
+Are you a property owner who would like to learn more about how a business improvement area could benefit you?

 Work Plan PDF